 The idea is to stimulate your endocannabinoid system to get your body to equilibrium.
 CBD stimulates the body’s endocannabinoid system and neurotransmitters—the serotonin and dopamine receptors—to help your body find this equilibrium and help lessen addictive cravings, improve mood, provide better sleep, and more.

-Our capsules are taken orally twice a day.
-Our single-serve stickpacks are to be mixed with 0.5 ml of water or other liquid.
-Then our tinctures, which are our specially formulated oils, are to be taken under the tongue, or sublingually.
-Please review our Exact Nature product pages to determine which product and delivery form will be most suitable for your needs.
+We suggest taking our Detox and Serenity softgels and oils orally twice a day.
+Our CBD oils are to be taken under the tongue.
+Please review Exact Nature's product pages to determine which product and delivery form will be most suitable for your needs.

 So, if you’ve been trying one delivery method without luck, it’s quite possible a different form would work better for you.
 One factor determining the overall effectiveness is the bioavailability of the CBD to your system, meaning the overall amount and speed with which the CBD gets into your bloodstream.
-For instance, taking tincture from an eye dropper under the tongue—is an efficient method of getting CBD into your bloodstream.
+For instance, taking oil from a dropper under the tongue—is an efficient method of getting CBD into your bloodstream.

 Give it Time